Professional Doctorate in Physical Therapy (D.P.T.)

 * with labs

 At least 30 hours of physical therapy experience is required.
-Students may be completing these required hours at the time of application.
+Students may be completing these required hours at the time of application but will need to provide verification to the Office of Admission before enrollment in the first PT course which begins in mid- June.

 All candidates whose first language is not English, regardless of language of schooling or citizenship, must submit official scores of TOEFL (Test of English as a Foreign Language) taken within the past two years.
 The required minimum TOEFL score is 570 (paper test), 230 (computer test), or 88 (internet test).
 TOEFL does not replace GRE.
 SNHS is unable to accept electronic scores at this time.

-It is extremely important that applicants plan and allow for ample time for SNHS to receive official standardized test scores as it takes 4 to 6 weeks for these materials to arrive at Simmons College.
+It is extremely important that applicants take either/both the GRE and TOEFL (if required) before October 1 to allow for time for SNHS to receive official standardized test scores as it takes 4 to 6 weeks for these materials to arrive at Simmons College.